Akriti Kakar

 Akriti Kakar is an Indian singer and composer.
 Her songs, "Saturday Saturday" from the film Humpty Sharma Ki Dulhania and "Iski Uski" from 2 States became popular.
 Akriti was a judge on Zee Bangla's Sa Re Ga Ma Pa: Li'l Champs and was going to appear on Colors TV's Jhalak Dikhhla Jaa.

 Personal life

-Kakar was born 7 August and brought up in Delhi.
+Kakar was born on August 7th 1986 and brought up in Delhi.
 She has two sisters, twins Sukriti Kakar and Prakriti Kakar, who are also professional playback singers.

 Kakar married director Chirag Arora in March 2016.
 They had a son in November 2023.